Free Notebook Usage

 Registration Process

-Create Account: Visit registration page, fill in basic information, verify email, complete setup.
+Create Account: Visit the registration page, fill in basic information, verify email, and complete setup.

-Environment Initialization: Use command line tools to initialize workspace, verify Python environment.
+Environment Initialization: Use command-line tools to initialize the workspace and verify the Python environment.

 Basic Operations

-Create Notebook: Use command line tools to create new Notebook, can import sample projects.
+Create Notebook: Use command-line tools to create a new Notebook.
+Sample projects can be imported.

 Resource Optimization